ABOUT TEXTILE

 What is textile chemistry

-Textile chemistry is a highly specialized field that applies the principles of chemistry to the production of textiles, such as those used in clothing, furniture, protective wear, transportation, tire, air bags, and much more.
+Textile chemistry is a highly specialized field that applies the principles of chemistry to the production of textiles, such as those used in clothing, furniture, protective wear, transportation, tires, air bags, and much more.
 Textile chemists may create new products to meet specific market needs or modify existing products to become more generally marketable.

 Textile chemistry can be divided into three overlapping areas: